pjaskulski/scans-and-transcriptions/README.md

 Below is a bar displaying information about the current scan file, including its name, number in the series and the total number of scans in the folder.
 To the right are the 'A+' and 'A-' buttons, which are used to adjust the font size in the text field.
 Between the scan file name and the font size adjustment buttons is a search field for the transcription.
 After entering the required text and pressing Enter, the application highlights the matching text.
 You can also use the arrow button to start the search.
 The button with the 'x' symbol removes the highlights and clears the search field.
 The drop-down menu on the right allows you to change the interface language.
 Currently, Polish and English versions are available.

 The 'NER', 'BOX' and 'CLS' buttons help to verify the transcription.
 Due to the high frequency of errors in proper names, these can be marked in the transcription text ('NER') and, for comparison, on the scan ('BOX').
 The 'CLS' button clears the markings.
 The 'LEG' button displays a legend with descriptions of the colours used to mark different categories of proper names (people, places and organisations).
+NER, BOX, FIX and nominative CSV export require a prompt-capable provider: Gemini or Ollama.
 The 'CSV' button allows you to export all the proper names found in the current catalogue to a CSV file.
-The 'LOG' button displays a list of all API calls, along with their cost.
+The 'LOG' button displays a list of logged API/model calls.
+Cost and token counts are shown when the provider returns compatible usage metadata.
 The 'FIX' button activates an experimental feature that verifies the existing transcription and highlights sections that may contain errors.
-This verification process uses the same Gemini model as the original transcription.
+This verification process uses the selected Gemini/Ollama correction model.

-**Reading a series of scans** by the Gemini model:
+**Reading a series of scans** by the selected provider:

 ![Screen](/doc/screen_scan_transcript_seria.png)

 The file batch reading window displays all the scan files in the directory.
-You can select which files Gemini will read.
+You can select which files will be processed.
 By default, files for which there is no transcribed text file yet, or only an empty one, are selected.
 Buttons at the bottom of the window allow you to select or deselect all scans and initiate the transcription process for the selected scans.
 A progress bar will be displayed during this process (processing multiple files can be time-consuming).

 Example of a **typescript transcription**: